CodingItWrong/codingitwrong.com/_drafts/refactoring-patterns-for-display-logic.md

 View Objects can also simplify our view templates.
 Views should only contain display logic: things like loops and conditionals on the data passed in to it.
 But even display logic can get pretty cluttered up with things like choosing which CSS class to add to an element, drilling down multiple levels into an object, etc. Logic like this can be moved to the View Object.
 This results in views that are much more readable, because they're almost entirely markup and simple output tags.

-View Objects have gone by a few different names, like "View Model."
-Also, "Presenter" is commonly used in the Rails community, but there's one complexity: Jay Fields [coined the term Presenter](http://blog.jayfields.com/2007/03/rails-presenter-pattern.html) to describe a different pattern, related to form submission.
+View Objects have gone by a few different names, like "View Model" and "Presenter."
+The latter is commonly used in the Rails community, but there's one complexity: Jay Fields [coined the term Presenter](http://blog.jayfields.com/2007/03/rails-presenter-pattern.html) to describe a different pattern, related to form submission.

 ## Value Objects